-- Best for Young Kids: Fitbit Ace 2
+- Best for young kids: Fitbit Ace 2 Activity Tracker for Kids

-- Best for Active Older Kids: Fitbit Charge 4
+- Best for active older kids: Fitbit Charge 4 Fitness and Activity Tracker

-- Best for Active Kids with Phones: Fitbit Versa Lite
+- Best for active kids with phones: Fitbit Versa Lite Edition Smart Watch

-- Best for Kids Who Play Sports: Fitbit Inspire 2
+- Best for kids who play sports: Fitbit Inspire 2 Health & Fitness Tracker

-Fitbit's latest device, this one is designed specifically for kids aged 6 and older.
-As an update to the previous-generation Ace 2, the main upgrades include longer battery life at up to eight days versus five, more animated clock face characters that change and grow as the child works toward reaching their daily goals, and new modes, like do not disturb, sleep (which halts notifications and dims the screen), and water lock, which deactivates buttons in wet environments (it's swim-proof).
+Fitbit's latest device, this one, is designed specifically for kids aged 6 and older.
+As an update to the previous-generation Ace 2, the main upgrades include longer battery life at up to eight days versus five, more animated clock face characters that change and grow as the child works toward reaching their daily goals, new modes like do not disturb, sleep (which halts notifications and dims the screen), and water lock, which deactivates buttons in wet environments (it's swim-proof).

 These might sound like insignificant updates, but my 9-year-old son, who has been wearing the Fitbit Ace 2 for two years, fell in love with the Ace 3 as soon as he saw the various clock face options and the additional functions using the two side buttons and backlit touch screen.

-Housed in a comfortable silicone band with an adjustable and secure strap, and available in one size and in either black/red or blue/green, the device tracks daily activity, including steps and detailed sleep data.
-Parents can choose to set things like bedtime reminders, reminders to move, and alarms (that wake the child up with gentle buzzing) while kids can activate a timer or stopwatch and see virtual badges and other key stats on their wrist and in the Kid View app.
+Housed in a comfortable silicone band with an adjustable and secure strap and available in one size and in either black/red or blue/green (or the special edition Minions version), the device tracks daily activity, including steps and detailed sleep data.
+Parents can choose to set bedtime reminders, notifications to move, and alarms (that wake the child up with gentle buzzing) while kids can activate a timer or stopwatch and see virtual badges and other key stats on their wrist and in the Kid View app.
 Parents, meanwhile, can monitor and adjust settings in the Parent View of the app.

-With a variety of interchangeable band options inevitably coming out for this new tracker, including upcoming Minions-themed designs, the Ace 3 is easily the best Fitbit for kids.
+With a variety of interchangeable band options available for this new tracker as well, including a Minions one, the Ace 3 is easily the best Fitbit for kids.